-If you love sports, live an active lifestyle, have an irregularly shaped cornea or dry eyes, consult with Dr. Walter Yim at The Pacific Eye Care Scleral Lens Center to see whether scleral lenses are the right solution for you.
+If you love sports, live an active lifestyle, have an irregularly shaped cornea or dry eyes, consult with Dr. Walter Yim at Pacific Eye Care to see whether scleral lenses are the right solution for you.

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.

 - A: Athletes are typically exposed to challenging environmental conditions, such as dust, chalk, sand and wind.
 These can all interfere with the comfort of wearing soft contact lenses.
 Because scleral lenses provide a seal over the eye’s surface, the eyes are better protected from the elements, allowing athletes more stable, clear, crisp vision.